 This whole week is Asexuality Awareness Week, which is so needed because most people have absolutely no idea what asexuality is… and quite a few who think they do actually don’t know either.

 The very short definition of asexuality is a lack of sexual attraction.
 That’s pretty much it.
 There is more though.
 Asexuality is an umbrella term with several kinds of asexuality under that one definition.
 There are people who experience romantic attraction (hugging, kissing, snuggling, holding hands) and there are people who don’t.
 The people who don’t are called aromantic.
-And there are people who experience sexual attraction only rarely.
-They’re called grey-sexual.
-Grey-romantic exists too and is very close to aromantic.
+And there are people who experience sexual attraction only rarely and they have to be friends first.
+They’re called demiromantic.

 There are also sexual orientations that fall under the definition.
 People can be pan-romantic (like me) and experience a romantic attraction to people of all genders.
 Or they can be bi-romantic, hetero-romantic, or homo-romantic.
 And some people are attracted to intelligence (sapio-romantic).
 This last one is controversial with people claiming it’s ableist.
 I personally think it should be your own choice who you’re attracted to.
 A relationship is going to tank if you’re only together to be politically correct.